openstack/stevedore/doc/source/patterns_loading.rst

 =======================================

-*Hooks*, *signals*, or *callbacks* are invoked based on an event occuring within an application.
+*Hooks*, *signals*, or *callbacks* are invoked based on an event occurring within an application.
 All of the hooks for an application may share a single namespace (e.g., ``my.application.hooks``) and use a different name for the triggered event (e.g., ``startup`` and ``precommit``).
 Multiple entry points can share the same name within